The styles and features of the Brine template family.

 - Banners can feature parallax scrolling.

-- If there's no banner, the background color is the same as the page (Color in Main).
+- If there's no banner, the background color is the same as the page (set using the Color tweak under Main).

 To help visitors explore your Index:

-- Use Index: Scroll Indicator to add an arrow, line, or text to the first section to encourage them to scroll down (content sections only).
+- Use the Index: scroll indicator tweak to add an arrow, line, or text to the first section to encourage them to scroll down (content sections only).

-- Add navigation dots or lines with Style in Index: Navigation.
+- Add navigation dots or lines with the Style tweak under Index: navigation.
 Clicking a dot or line takes them to the corresponding section.

 Add space below the first section